Catholic Church in Croatia: Roman Illyrians and early Christianity

 The western part of the Balkan Peninsula was conquered by the Roman Empire by 168 BC after a long drawn out process known as the Illyrian Wars.

 Following their conquests, the Romans organised the area into the province of Illyricum, which was eventually split up into Dalmatia and Pannonia.
 Through being part of the Roman Empire, various religious cults were brought into the region.
 This included the Levantine-originated religion of Christianity.
+Christianity became the official religion of the Roman Empire in 391.
+In 395, the Roman Empire was divided into two parts, and the dividing line went through the Balkans.
+Illyricum fell under the rule of Rome and the rest fell under the rule of Byzantium.

-Indeed, Salona, a Greek-founded city close to modern Split, was one of the earliest places in the region connected with Christianity.
+Indeed, Salona, the capital city of the province of Dalmatia, was one of the earliest places in the region connected with Christianity.
 It was able to gain influence first among some of the Dalmatian Jews living in the city.
 St. Titus, a disciple of St. Paul the Apostle and the subject of the Epistle to Titus in the New Testament, was active in Dalmatia.
 Indeed, in the Epistle to the Romans, Paul himself speaks of visiting "Illyricum", but he may have meant Illyria Graeca.

 Conversion of the Croats

-The Croats arrived in the area of present-day Croatia during the early part of the 7th century AD.
-They came in touch with the Christian natives and started to slowly accept Christianity.
-Byzantine and Frankish missionaries and Benedictines who were bringing Western cultural influences had a significant role in the christening of Croats.

-Croats had their first contact with the Holy See in year 641 when the papal envoy Abbot Martin came to them in order to redeem Christian captives and the bones of the martyrs that Croats were keeping.
-There is little information about the "Baptism of the Croats", but it is known that it was peacefully and freely accepted, and that it took place between the 7th and the 9th century.

-Byzantine emperor Constantine Porphyrogenitus wrote in his book De Administrando Imperio that the Byzantine Emperor Heraclius, during whose reign Croats came to the land between Drava river and the Adriatic Sea (present-day Croatia), "brought priests from Rome who he made into archbishop, bishop, priests and deacons, which then baptized Croats."

-Historical sources mention the christening of Croatian rulers Porga, Vojnomir, Višeslava, Borna, Ljudevit Posavski and others.

-By the 9th century, Croats have already been fully included in a large European Christian community.
-Croatian rulers Mislav (around 839), Trpimir I (852) and many others were building churches and monasteries.
-In 879, Croatian duke Branimir wrote a letter to Pope John VIII in which he promised him loyalty and obedience.
-Pope John VIII replied with a letter on 7 June 879, in which he wrote that he celebrated a Mass at the tomb of St Peter on which he invoked God's blessing on Branimir and his people.